Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 The 1200-year-old Kiyomizudera Temple is a sprawling complex integrated into nature and is one of the most visited temples in Kyoto.

-Founded in 778 on the site of the crystal-clear waterfall, most of the buildings at the Buddhist temple date to the 17th century.
+Founded in 778 on the site of the crystal-clear waterfall, most of the buildings here date to the 17th century.
 The complex is part of the Historic Monuments of Ancient Kyoto.

 Other Kyoto Shrines and Temples